 Symbiont elimination or replacement is an innovative pest control strategy that focuses on disrupting the beneficial microbial communities that insects rely on for survival.
 Many insects maintain mutualistic relationships with bacteria, fungi, or protozoa, which aid in digestion, reproduction, immunity, and adaptation to environmental stressors (Rupawate et al.,2023).
 By altering or removing these symbionts, insect physiology and survival can be significantly affected, making it a promising method for pest control.
 One common approach involves using antibiotics or heat treatment to eliminate key bacterial symbionts.
 For example, root-knot nematodes depend on Wolbachia for reproduction, and treating them with tetracycline disrupts this relationship, resulting in sterility and reduced population growth (Lamovsek et al., 2013).
-Similarly, the Western Corn Rootworm (Diabrotica virgifera) experiences developmental disruption when exposed to antibiotics that affect its gut microbiome, demonstrating the critical role of these symbionts in insect growth and survival (Chu et al., 2013).
+Similarly, the Western Corn Rootworm (D. virgifera virgifera) experiences developmental disruption when exposed to antibiotics that affect its gut microbiome, demonstrating the critical role of these symbionts in insect growth and survival (Chu et al., 2013).
 Another effective approach involves targeting specific gut microbiota essential for digestion.
 Termites rely on symbiotic protozoa and bacteria to break down cellulose, and introducing microbiota-disrupting agents like hydrogen peroxide impairs their digestive processes, ultimately leading to starvation and death (Cragg et al., 2015).
 Additionally, tsetse flies, which transmit African sleeping sickness, rely on their symbiont Wigglesworthia for normal reproductive function, and disrupting this bacterial association leads to reduced fecundity and population decline.
 Similarly, aphids depend on Buchnera bacteria for essential nutrients, and removing these bacteria weakens the insects and reduces their survival rates (Bing et al.,2017).
 These strategies highlight the potential of manipulating insect-microbe interactions for pest control.
 As research advances, targeted approaches such as gene-editing symbionts to alter their function or introducing competitive microbial strains to replace beneficial symbionts may further enhance the effectiveness of this method.

 Steps involved in using Cytoplasmic incompatibility for corn rootworm control: